Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Metaverse System Model of FL with MAR

 In this paper, we formulate a joint optimization of energy, completion time and model accuracy problem in FL via Frequency Division Multiple Access (FDMA).
-FDMA means the spectral resources are divided among MAR devices so that the communication between one MAR device and the base station has no interference with the communication between any other MAR device and the base station.
+FDMA means the spectral resources are divided among MAR devices.
+Each device is assigned a unique frequency band, which is dedicated to that user for the communication duration.
 The objective function is a weighted combination of total energy, time, and model accuracy.
 Total energy consumption, total completion time and model accuracy model are discussed in Sections~\ref{subsec:total_e_def},~\ref{subsec:total_t_def} and~\ref{sec:Accuracy}, respectively.

-Notations in this paper are listed in Table~\ref{tab:notation} in Appendix A. Bold symbols stand for vectors.
+Notations in this paper are listed in Table~\ref{tab:notation} in Appendix \ref{notations}.
+Bold symbols stand for vectors.